dbudgell-84/dbudgell-84/README.md

 ### Hi there 👋

+## Afraid I'm not very stylistically imaginative for profiles!

+But putting this up here as proof I completed the intro to git course.

 <!--
 **dbudgell-84/dbudgell-84** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.